malix254/GritFlix/README.md

-# GritFlix Movie Guide 🎬
+# GritFlix App 🎬

-GritFlix Movie Guide is a simple and intuitive web application designed to help users discover, explore, and find information about their favorite movies.
+GritFlix  is a simple and intuitive web application designed to help users discover, explore, and find information about their favorite movies.
 Whether you're a movie enthusiast looking for your next film or just browsing for something to watch, GritFlix has you covered. 🍿✨

 ## Features 🌟